A female Culex quinquefasciatus mosquito on the skin of a...

 A female Culex quinquefasciatus mosquito on the skin of a human host.
 Credit: Centers for Disease Control and Prevention

-Five more Suffolk County residents over the age of 50 have tested positive for West Nile virus, making this summer the second most infectious county-wide since records began in 2000, county health officials said Friday.
+Five more Suffolk County residents over the age of 50 have tested positive for West Nile virus, making this summer the second most infectious countywide since records began in 2000, health officials said Friday.

-One of the infected individuals, an Islip resident, remains hospitalized after being admitted with symptoms of West Nile virus in late August, Suffolk County Health Commissioner Dr. Gregson Pigott said in a statement.
-A Smithtown resident who was hospitalized with symptoms of the virus in early September is recovering in a rehabilitation facility.
-A Brookhaven resident also hospitalized with West Nile virus in early September is recovering at home, health officials said
+One of the infected individuals, an Islip resident, remained hospitalized late last week.
+The patient had been admitted with symptoms of West Nile in late August, Suffolk County Health Commissioner Dr. Gregson Pigott said in a statement.
+A Smithtown resident who was hospitalized with symptoms of the virus in early September was recovering last week at a rehabilitation facility.
+A Brookhaven resident also hospitalized with the virus in early September was recovering at home, Suffolk County health officials said

 Another pair of infected residents from Brookhaven experienced symptoms of West Nile, one in mid-August and the other in early September, but neither was hospitalized and both have since recovered, according to county health officials.

 Since Aug.
-7, 16 Suffolk County residents have tested positive for West Nile virus, the second highest number of human cases in a single year since the county began reporting cases in 2000, Pigott said Friday.
-The highest number of cases was reported in 2010, when the county confirmed the virus in 25 residents, three of whom died from it.
-Six cases were reported in Islip, seven in Brookhaven and one each in Huntington, Babylon and Smithtown.
+7, 16 Suffolk County residents have tested positive for the mosquito-borne virus, the second highest number of human cases in a single year since the county began reporting cases in 2000, Pigott said Friday.
+The most cases were reported in 2010, when the county confirmed West Nile in 25 residents, three of whom died from it.
+Six of the cases were reported in Islip, seven in Brookhaven and one each in Babylon, Huntington and Smithtown.
 All but two infected residents were over the age of 50.

-More than twice as many mosquitoes, which transmit West Nile via bite, have also tested positive for the virus in Suffolk County so far this year compared to last year, according to county and state health department data.
+More than twice as many mosquitoes have tested positive for the virus in Suffolk County so far this year compared to last year, according to county and state health department data.

 "As 2024 has been a year in which we have been reporting high numbers of positive mosquito samples and a larger than normal number [of] human cases of West Nile virus, we are urging residents to seek prompt medical attention if they experience fever, headache and body aches after recent mosquito bites," said Pigott.
 "We also remind medical providers to consider West Nile virus as a diagnosis."